leixxli/Distributed-Local-Outlier-Detection-on-Hadoop/README.md

 ## Project Overview

 In anomaly detection, the local outlier factor (LOF) is an algorithm for finding anomalous data points by measuring the local deviation of a given data point with respect to its neighbors.
-The algorithm is suitable for detecting the outliers even if the data space has many areas with different densities as illustrated in the figure.
+The algorithm is suitable for detecting the outliers even if the data space has many areas with different densities.
 LOF is a centralized algorithm, i.e., runs on a single machine.
 This project is aimed to make LOF to be distributed that can run on Hadoop.
 Also, optimizations are implemented to speed up the execution.